Explore Collections Explore The Collections

 Notes

-The quick, pencil perspective looking towards one of the corner bays on drawing 71 shows high segmental arches beneath the lantern-domed crossing, a semi-circular arch leading from the centre-aisle into the corner, and a short semi-circular arch connecting the corner bay and side-arm.
-This design relates to the perspective in the middle of drawing 70, but with the realisation that widening the crossing will result in segmental arches beneath the lantern dome.
+The quick, pencil perspective looking towards one of the corner bays on this drawing shows high segmental arches beneath the lantern-domed crossing, a semi-circular arch leading from the centre-aisle into the corner, and a short semi-circular arch connecting the corner bay and side-arm.
+This design relates to the perspective in the middle of SM volume 42/171, but with the realisation that widening the crossing will result in segmental arches beneath the lantern dome.

 Literature